-Accreditation of this course for full Johns Hopkins Medical Institutions human subject re-certification (100 points) is pending.
+This course is accredited for full Johns Hopkins Medical Institutions human subject re-certification (100 points).

 The course provides an introduction to the ethics of human subject research and allows participants to apply what they learn to case examples from US and international settings.
 Ethical principles and a framework for analysis are introduced, followed by a review of key US and international regulations that guide the ethical conduct of research.
 Topics covered in lectures and moderated discussions include: informed consent for research participation; role and function of institutional review boards/ethics review committees; just selection of research subjects and duties of justice generally, and also when working in resource poor settings; and ethical aspects of study design.
 Registrants will participate in case discussions and will have the option to choose domestic or international cases for discussion.

 The objective of this course is to increase participants’ awareness of and ability to reason through ethical issues that arise in the conduct of human subject research, both in the US and globally.
 This course is targeted to both an audience working primarily in the United States and an audience whose work is relevant to research in resource poor settings.